Complete fundamentals of the new Recruitment Landscape

 - In-house Recruiter

-Rather than outsource the recruitment process, some companies hire an in-hire recruiter, who is an official employee of the company and is in charge of handling the hiring process for the company.
-Larger companies may hire an entire in-house recruitment team.
+Rather than outsource the recruitment process, some companies hire an in-house recruiter, who is an official employee of the company and is in charge of handling the entire hiring process for the company.
+Larger companies may hire a “Full-Stack” in-house recruitment team.

 - In-House Sourcer